nicolas2589/DatosMasivos/Unit_2/Practices/Practice_2/README.md

 ```
 # Exercise 4
+## Summarize the model over the training set and print out some metrics.
 ``` scala
 //4.
 Al final se imprimen la metricas para el resultado final
 // Summarize the model over the training set and print out some metrics